cjo5/dingo/README.md

 Dingo is a statically typed and compiled programming language focused on concise syntax, fast build times, full memory control, and easy interop from and to C. Think a less error-prone and more convenient version of C.

-Note this project is still a work in progress.

 ## Example
 ```rust
 // C function declarations